PhilipYip1988/windows-11-installation-guide/readme.md

 ## System Requirements

-To install Windows 11 your Device should have:
+To install Windows 11 your Device should satisfy the following:

 * 8th-15th Generation Intel Processor
 * 256 GB Internal Drive (SSD SATA or SSD NVMe)